-Estimation of a price of a house is a chancy task.
+Estimating the price of a house is a chancy task.
 The price of a house is a result of a negotiation between buyer and seller.
-They both have usually opposite interest.
-The seller wants to get highest price the buyer wants to pay lowest possible price.
-The final price is a result of this deal and the final price is the number in contract and the amount of money transferred.
-And nobody in the universe is able to estimate final price with 100% accuracy.
+Usually they both have opposite interests.
+The seller wants to get the highest price, the buyer wants to pay the lowest possible price.
+The final price is a result of this deal and it is the number in the contract and the amount of money transferred.
+And nobody in the universe is able to estimate the final price with 100% accuracy.
 Neither real estate expert nor a ML model.